 The Queenâ€™s Life Guard isÂ conducted by soldiers of the Household Cavalry Mounted Regiment at Horse Guards.
 Horse Guards is named after the troops who have mounted The Queenâ€™s Life Guard here since the Restoration of King Charles II in 1660.
-Every day, whatever the season or weather, members of the Household Cavalry Mounted Regiment ride down from Hyde Park Barracks in Knightsbridge to take over guard duties at 11:00am (Sundays at 10:00am) for the next twentyâ€“four hours.
+Every weekday, whatever the season or weather, members of the Household Cavalry Mounted Regiment ride down from Hyde Park Barracks in Knightsbridge to take over guard duties at 11:00am for the next twentyâ€“four hours.

 When The Queen is in London, the Guard consists of one Officer, one Corporal Major (who carries the Standard), two Non-Commissioned Officers, one Trumpeter and ten Troopers.
-This known as a Long Guard.
+This is known as a Long Guard.
 When Her Majesty is not resident in London, the Guard is reduced to two Non-Commissioned Officers and ten Troopers.
 This is known as a Short Guard.

-In the morning, The Queenâ€™s Life Guard leaves Hyde Park Barracks at 10:28am on weekdays (9:28am on Sundays) and rides to Horse Guards Parade passing through Hyde Park Corner and along Constitution Hill and The Mall.
-The ceremony of Changing The Queenâ€™s Life Guard then takes place on Horse Guards Parade.
+On weekdays, The Queenâ€™s Life Guard leaves Hyde Park Barracks at 10:28amÂ and rides to Horse Guards Parade passing through Hyde Park Corner and along Constitution Hill and The Mall.
+The ceremony of Changing The Queenâ€™s Life Guard then takes place on Horse Guards Parade at 11:00am.

 When to Watch

-- Changing of The Queenâ€™s Life Guard at 11:00am (10:00am on Sunday)
+- Changing of The Queenâ€™s Life Guard at 11:00am (Monday - Friday)